Saturday, 3 May 2025

 CC 4.0 Attribution License

 John Joseph (a descendant of Charles Frederick Saum), Elinor and YEdwards would be either half second cousins once removed (Half 2C1R) (if Charles Frederick Saum is UF) or third cousins (3C) (if one of the other two brothers is UF).
-In any case, the shared cM makes it quite possible that any of the three brothers is the UF for Charles Edwards.

 Having uploaded my mother Elinor’s family tree along with her raw DNA data from FamilytreeDNA to My Heritage enabled me to view their tools called “Theory of Family Relativity” and “Smart Matches”.
 One of her Saum/Henderson matches found this way on My Heritage was L.P., a descendant of Charles Frederick Saum.
 L.P. would be either a half 2nd Cousin once removed or a Third Cousin of Elinor’s depending on which of the brothers is the UF of Charles Edwards.
 (It might not immediately be obvious, but a half 2nd cousin and a 3rd cousin are equivalent.)
 Once again, the Shared cM Tool indicates these are quite probable relationships for this amount of shared DNA (40.6cM).
 (There are many other DNA matches on My Heritage for Elinor to members of the extended Saum/Henderson family, most often through the two older brothers.)

-However, I do have access on Ancestry to DNA results for three family members of my own generation plus one for a younger generation and was able to see dozens of Saum/Henderson DNA matches with exactly how we might relate.
+I have access on Ancestry to DNA results for three family members of my own generation plus one for a younger generation and was able to see dozens of Saum/Henderson DNA matches with exactly how we might relate.
 But testing an older generation is even better as the relationship to UF is one generation closer and therefore more of UF’s DNA is likely still in evidence.
 Fortunately, another first cousin of my mother’s, L.M., has granted me access to his DNA on Ancestry.
 L.M.’s ThruLines to the Saum/Henderson families have proven very useful.
 To give you an idea of the number of matches that show up for L.M.’s DNA and how certain this makes me that I have found the right family for UF:

 · Of the 8 great grandparents of L.M., hypothetical Charles Frederick Saum has the most DNA matches for L.M. (excluding descendants of Charles Edwards himself) – 87 compared to just 3 for Barbara Hoover who we know to have been Charles Edwards’ mother!